Nosudrum/orbit-propagation-python-study/README.md

 - Orbit propagation
     - Keplerian
-    - With J2 & J3 effects
+    - With J2, J3, J4+ effects
     - With drag
     - With other perturbations (+ SRP, 3rd body, etc.)
 - Eclipses prediction
-    - Penumbra
-    - Umbra
-- Communication windows prediction
+- Ground station visibility prediction
-    - Visibility windows
-    - Link budgets ?
-- Attitude
-    - TBD, depends on features found
+- Export of ECEF states

 ## Libraries

-The following libraries are investigated:
+The following libraries have been found:

 - ~~astropy~~ *not a library for orbit propagation*
 - poliastro
 - tudatpy
 - ~~skyfield~~ *only does SGP4 propagation*
-- ~~orbit-predictor~~ *only does SGP4 propagation*
+- orbit-predictor *(mostly SGP4 propagation)*
-- ~~orbit-determinator~~ *does basic propagation, but no eclipses or communication windows prediction*
+- Orbitdeterminator *(does basic propagation, but no eclipses or communication windows prediction)*
 - orbdetpy *(prediction of communication windows but not eclipses)*
 - Orekit python wrapper